 As you get better at ukulele, it’s fun to try new techniques.
 Going on YouTube is great but having a guided course with video lessons and a printable .pdf is even better.
 If you can play melody tab and three-chord songs, you are ready for the chord melody, which combines the two.

 Click here to find out more about our chord melody course.
-It goes live on November 24.
+It goes live each year in late November.

 Here are some common issues people have as the music gets harder.